lightblue-platform/lightblue-docs-user/language_specification/query.md

         ]
     }
 ```

+An array match query evaluates a nested search criteria for all
+elements of an array.
+The array query evaluates to 'true' if at least
+one of the array element matches the nested query.
+The result is
+'false' if none of the array elements matches.The field names in the
+nested query are evaluated with respect to the array elements.

 Search for a document that contains an array with an object
 element with "item" field equals 1.
 ```